Khan/khan-exercises/README.md

 You can copy this markup into an HTML file and start building an exercise right away.

+### Modules

+Depending upon the type of exercise that you're writing you'll likely need to load one or more utility modules in order to render the exercise correctly.
+This can be done by specifying a `data-require="..."` attribute on the HTML element of the page.

+There are an ever-increasing number of modules (you can find them in the `utils/` directory) but the ones that you'll most-likely need are: `math` (for math-related formulas and utility methods) and `graph` (for rendering graphs and charts).

 ### Variables

 Most mathematical problems that you generate will have some bit of random-ness to them (in order to make for an interesting, not-identical, problem).
 You can generate these values up-front so that you can re-use them again in your problems.